Baldwin Wallace University: Campus Media

-The oldest campus newspaper is the official one, The Exponent, which also has a supplement called "Buzz!".
-The college has two student-run magazines, The Maelstrom (a satirical magazine) and The Mill (a literary and art magazine).
+The oldest campus newspaper is the official one, The Exponent.
+The college has one student-run journal, The Mill (a literary and art magazine).

-BuzzTV allows students to produce short movies and shows that air locally.
 BW's radio station is WBWC (88.3 FM).
 Many of the students involved are broadcast majors.
 WBWC first signed on in 1958 and claims to be the first student-funded and operated radio station in the United States.